Introduction to PostgreSQL drop foreign key

 Conclusion

 From the above article, we have seen the basic syntax drop foreign key constraint.
-We have also seen how we can implement them in PostgreSQL with different examples of each operation.
+We have also seen how to implement them in PostgreSQL with different examples of each operation.
 From this article, we have seen how we can handle drop foreign key constraints in PostgreSQL.

 Recommended Articles